 Lacy Smith, MD - COO, Medical Director, Associate Program Director

 Associate Program Director and CMO/COO of Cahaba Medical Care - Family Medicine Faculty

 I am from Montevallo, AL where I went Kindergarten through 12th grade.
-After graduating, I went to Samford University for undergrad and then after deciding on medicine, matched early into UAB school of medicine.
-I knew I wanted to do family medicine from the start so when given the chance to leave Birmingham and the university hospital system, I did, and instead spent my 3rd and 4th years of medical school in Tuscaloosa at DCH Regional.
-I stayed there and completed by Family Medicine Residency training and then joined Dr. Waits in private practice in Centreville immediately after graduation and have been here since.
+After graduating, I went to Samford University for undergrad and then UAB school of medicine.
+I knew I wanted to do family medicine from the start so I spent my 3rd and 4th years of medical school in Tuscaloosa at DCH Regional, where I also completed my FM training.
+I then joined Dr. Waits in private practice in Centreville immediately after graduation and have been here since.
 The work of becoming a FQHC and starting our residency program and then adding offices, growing services, working with more and more awesome providers who love to take care of people has just been a joy.
 I currently serve as the Medical Director and Chief Operations Officer of the FQHC and the Associate Program Director of the residency program.

 My interest and motivation each day is to serve people by working to meet their needs, love them, and creating a place where they can feel seen and valuable and cared for.
 Cahaba offers a special opportunity to do all of those things.